+IV.
+EMPLOYER

-Prepare 2 questions to ask the employer during the interview.
-Write them below. uestion 1: uestion 2: .
-EMPLOYER noose 5 questions from those listed above to ask the applicant.
+Choose 5 questions from those listed above to ask the applicant.
 Circle the numbers.
-Then, create one ! uestion of your own to ask the applicant.
+Then, create one question of your own to ask the applicant.
 Write your question below:

 V. OBSERVER

 Review the list of behaviors below.
 Observe the interview quietly and use the review form to provide constructive feedback to the applicant you observed.
 You should also use this form (with a different color pen) to reflect on your own interview results.